 LUNDGREN: It was easier to handle since the loans weren't packaged in other instruments and then repacked once again or twice again.
 We had seven major banks.
 It's a small economy.
 It's easier to handle.

 LANGFITT: Lundgren won't tell the U.S. how to handle its rescue plan, at least not publicly.
 Billionaire financier George Soros is less reticent.
 He's written a new book subtitled The Credit Crisis of 2008 and What It Means.
 And in today's financial times, he lays out a blueprint for Secretary Paulson.
 Soros thinks government examiners should figure which banks have enough money in reserve.
 Those that don't would have to raise more privately or by selling preferred shares to Uncle Sam.
 When the banks improved, hopefully, Soros says could sell those shares at a higher price.

-Mr. GEORGE SOROS (Billionaire Financier): Right now, the banking system is disrupted.
+GEORGE SOROS: Right now, the banking system is disrupted.
 Prices are at a very low level so putting money in would be actually a very good business for the government.

 LANGFITT: But Soros says fixing the banks isn't enough.
 The government has to address the problem that sparked the crisis - risky lending that turned catastrophic.

 SOROS: You have to renegotiate the mortgages, reduce the principal amount so that it doesn't exceed the current market price of the houses.
 And the mortgage holders have to take that hit.

 LANGFITT: Taking a stake in private banks is a big turnaround for the U.S. government.
 Until recently, Secretary Paulson had opposed it.
 Soros says it's a move in the right direction and one he hopes will begin to restore confidence.

 SOROS: Without this scheme, there would no be recovery in sight and this decline in the stock market would simply gather more momentum and we are right now at a very, very critical moment and it's very important for people to be able to see how we are going to get out of it.